wp-plugins/instagram-badges/README.txt

 == Changelog ==

+= 1.1.7 =
+* Author URLs updated
+* Compatibility check for 4.2.2, nothing new, just bump version to tell everyone this plugin still works.

 = 1.1.6 =
 * Compatibility check for 4.0 and 4.1 alpha, nothing new, just bump version to tell everyone this plugin still works.